jackyzha0/quartz/content/Markdown.md

 ---

-Markdown is a lightweight [[./Markup Language|markup language]] that you can use to add formatting elements to plaintext text documents.
+Markdown is a lightweight [[./Markup Language|Markup Language]] that you can use to add formatting elements to plaintext text documents.
 Created by [John Gruber](https://daringfireball.net/projects/markdown/) in 2004, Markdown is now one of the world's most popular markup languages.

 > Check out the [[./Markdown Showcase|Markdown Showcase]] to see what Markdown can do.